-Finding help for a defiant teenage daughter can be a difficult process.
+Finding help for a defiant teenage child can be a difficult process.
 With hormonal changes, it can feel like a constant power struggle.
 When your teen is constantly going against you or striking an argument, it is important that you don’t fuel the fire.
 You should understand that your teenager may be very vulnerable, dealing with school stress, and/or the pressure to fit in.
 These stresses can build up and cause teenagers to be defiant.
 Defiance in teenagers can reveal itself in a number of ways.
 Some of these ways can include:

 - Purposefully not listening